Last Updated on

 - If you find yourself salivating at a price that seems too good to be true: check the routing, the layovers, or the arrival time.
 It probably has some catch; you need to read the fine print!
 The key to being a good holiday trip planner is to research everything.

-- Consider a better connection or turning the layover into a several day stopover which can assist with jet lag as well as meaning you get to see a new destination.
+- Consider a better connection or turning the layover into several day stopovers which can assist with jet lag as well as meaning you get to see a new destination.
 (It all depends on how time-poor you are!)

 We have done this travel hack with Expedia over the years, but Skyscanner seems to have exceeded them with their searching abilities at the moment.
 Basically search for flights to your destination and then add 1 stop or 2 stops.
-Reduce the amount of clutter by searching only for the airlines you know stop in the places you want to visit.
-Or click here take a look at this blog which documents the process perfectly.
+Reduce the amount of clutter by searching only for the airlines you know to stop in the places you want to visit.

 This is the big travel decision for this family.
 If we are on a short holiday, of a month or less, we book all of our accommodation in advance.
 For longer trips, a more casual approach can work but, once again, is the eternal battle (or balance) between time vs budget.